pdavis15/CppProjectPractice/README.md

-# hello-world
+# C++ Project Outline
-Learning to use hit hub- Making edits
+Learning the structure of a good project.
+Using googletest, conan, cmake